btramel/weather-app/README.md

 When the page renders, it chooses a background image to display based on the conditions.
 I'm happy with how this turned out.
 In the future, I may implement an array of images for the "clouds" condition, since it is the most commonly returned condition.
 If the user input doesn't return a location via the API, the background shows an image of space and prompts the user to try again.

-Finally, the last change I made to the project beyond the scope of the Odin Project requirements was environment variables to secure the API key from OpenWeatherMap.
-This was an extremely valuable use of time, considering how simple it was to learn how to implement them.
+Finally, I should point out that I did not use environment variables to secure the API key I acquired from OpenWeatherMap.
+I do know how to implement environment variables in React (see again: the AskBourdain project linked above), but chose not to spend an hour or two configuring webpack and everything else required to secure this particular API key.
+Thus it is contained in the global variable "apiKey."

 The project is hosted on Github Pages. <a href="https://btramel.github.io/weather-app/">Feel free to mess around with it!</a>